Knog Strongman U-Lock

 Hiplok Gold Bike Lock/Wearable Chain

 The Hiplok Gold is the company’s toughest bike lock system to date.
 There’s no messing around with this piece of security hardware that is as rugged as it is attractive.
-The 32 inch chain is plenty long to fit around any standard bike rack as well as lamp posts and most other common anchors you’ll find in an urban setting.
+The 32-inch chain is plenty long to fit around any standard bike rack as well as lampposts and most other common anchors you’ll find in an urban setting.
 Our handy guide to the best car bike racks features more great products like this.

 - ModelItem model number: LK5018-P